dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 11 - Imitation Learning (Fundamental).md

 ### DAgger
 - Address distributional mismatch by simply asking the expert for more demonstration
 - Better approximate expert policy
-- Re-train policy at every step
+- Re-train policy at every step (Practically impossible)